-Other (expense) income, net primarily represents net foreign exchange gains and losses mainly due to foreign exchange rate fluctuations on intercompany transactions and other non-operating expense and income items as well as gains and losses on equity investments.
-The decrease in other (expense) income, net for the six months ended June 30, 2023, as compared to the same period in 2022, was primarily due to an \$8.9 million impairment from an equity investment during the six months ended June 30, 2022, partially offset by an unfavorable impact of changes in foreign currency exchange rates.
+Other expense, income (expense), net primarily represents net foreign exchange gains and losses mainly due to foreign exchange rate fluctuations on intercompany transactions and other non-operating expense and income items as well as gains and losses on equity investments.
+Other expense, income (expense), net may fluctuate in the future based on changes in foreign currency exchange rates or other events.
+During the nine months ended September 30, 2022, other expense, net also includes an \$8.9 million impairment from an equity investment.